alexander-bzikadze/missing-in-heyholn/obsidian/Inspiration.md

 ## False Hydra
 Certainly, huge inspiration point.
 Many sources, will attach [one](https://dnding.com/false-hydra/).
 ## [Monster Hunter One-shot](https://www.reddit.com/r/DMAcademy/comments/8i09i3/steal_my_idea_the_monster_hunter_oneshot_adventure/)
-This reddit post has pretty valuable information on the framework to create such an adventure.
+This Reddit post has pretty valuable information on the framework to create such an adventure.
 ## The Sandman
 Since main antagonist of the story, Lunara, is a dream archfey, it is natural to draw inspiration from the lord of Dreams.